Balsam woolly adelgid

-Balsam woolly adelgids (Adelges piceae) are small wingless insects that infest and kill firs, especially balsam fir and Fraser fir.
-They are an invasive species from Europe introduced to the United States around 1900.

-Because this species is not native to the United States, the Fraser fir has not evolved any type of defense against it.
+The balsam woolly adelgid (Adelges piceae) is small wingless insect that infests and kills firs.
+In their native Europe they are a minor parasite on silver fir and Sicilian fir, but they have become a threat especially to balsam fir and Fraser fir after they were introduced to the United States around the beginning of the 20th century.
+Because this species is not native to North America, the Fraser fir has not evolved any type of defense against it.

 Reproduction

 These insects typically lay about one hundred eggs and have three generations per year.
 The adelgid attacks the tree by feeding in fissures within the bark of trees larger than about four centimeters in diameter at breast height.
 As it feeds, it releases toxins contained within its saliva.
 These toxins reduce the conductance of sapwood being built, which causes water stress and kills the trees.